 This post will learn more details about New SCCM Intune Licensing details (SCCM Licenses Details).
 I also try to touch on Enterprise and Core CAL suites in SCCM.

-Server/CAL (Client Access License) licensing model is a model where you purchase a license for the server and then purchase per user / per device CALs or Client management licenses (CMLs).
+The server/CAL (Client Access License) licensing model allows you to purchase a license for the server and then purchase per user / per device CALs or Client management licenses (CMLs).

 OLD Way – SCCM Licensing

 If you are already using SCCM, you must be using Microsoft Server/CAL (Client Access License) and Client Management Licenses (CMLs) licensing model.
-As per the Microsoft documentation here, SCCM licenses are part of the Core CAL Suite.
+As per the Microsoft documentation., SCCM licenses are part of the Core CAL Suite.